ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Yes!

 There are several Ballerina programs deployed in production inside WSO2.
 A public example is the server behind central.ballerina.io.
-It’s package management interfaces were built as Ballerina services and then deployed as containers on Google’s Kubernetes engine.
+Its module management interfaces were built as Ballerina services and then deployed as containers on Google’s Kubernetes engine.

 Other examples include the WSO2 Update Manager, which WSO2 customers use to access WSO2 software and  WSO2’s API Manager gateway component.